arduino/docs-content/content/hardware/11.modulino/modulino-nodes/modulino-extender/tutorials/how-extender/content.md

 ### Intermittent Communication

 If communication works sometimes but not always:
-- Check cable quality - poor terminations can cause intermittent issues
+- Check cable quality, poor terminations can cause intermittent issues
 - Verify cable shielding is intact and properly grounded
 - Reduce cable length to test if it's a signal integrity issue
 - Keep I2C cables away from noise sources (motors, power supplies, RF transmitters)